sfu-ireceptor/turnkey-service/README.md

 * Maintainer of this project is Dr. Richard Bruskiewich (richard *AT* starinformatics *DOT* com), technical subcontractor to the iReceptor project hosted by Simon Fraser University.
 * Principal Investigator of the iReceptor project is Dr. Felix Breden (breden *AT* sfu.ca) of Simon Fraser University
-* The iReceptor development team may also be contacted directly via ireceptor-team *AT* sfu.ca.
+* The iReceptor development team may also be contacted directly via support *AT* ireceptor.org.